Convert MD to EPUB

 Markdown

 Lightweight markup language created by John Gruber in 2004 for plain text formatting.
-Supports headers, lists, links, code blocks, tables, and basic text styling.
-Widely used in documentation, README files, blogs, and technical writing.
-Human-readable format emphasizing content over presentation.
+Uses simple symbols for headers, lists, links, code blocks, and text styling.
+Standardized through CommonMark specification.
+Widely adopted in documentation, README files, blogs, and technical writing across all platforms.

 Documentation Plain Text